-Taleb’s black swan theory (derived from but different to the black swan problem) is a metaphor that describes an event that comes as a surprise, has a major effect, and is often inappropriately rationalized after the fact with the benefit of hindsight.
+Taleb’s black swan theory (derived from but different to the black swan problem) is a metaphor that describes an event that comes as a surprise, has a major effect, and is often inappropriately rationalized after the fact, with the benefit of hindsight.
 2

 In other words, the randomness in the universe is so compelling that almost all the major events that changed the course of history had been completely unpredictable just before their occurrence.
-And, often, after the event passed we came up with absurdly simple explanations giving ourselves the benefit of hindsight.
+And, often after the event passed, we came up with absurdly simple explanations, giving ourselves the benefit of hindsight.

 But, the panic we can do without, I feel.
 It is neither the remedy nor the cure for this pandemic.

 Personally, I have not an iota of doubt that we’ll find a vaccine for COVID-19 in the near future.
 Truth be told, I wasn’t planning to write on Coronavirus today because I wasn’t sure if I had anything new or insightful to add to the ongoing worldwide discourse on the subject.
 More armed experts have already spoken a great deal about it.
 But, still, I scribbled a few words because I thought I must do my bit to keep “hope” alive.
-We can’t take the situation for granted but at the same time, we must have faith in the collective consciousness and wisdom of the universe.
+We can’t take the situation for granted, but at the same time, we must have faith in collective consciousness and the wisdom of the universe.